minprog/programming-v/info/10 Syllabus.md

 - Position students so that they can compete for jobs by providing competence and confidence in computational problem solving.

-- Prepare college freshmen and sophomores who have no prior programming experience or knowledge of computer science for an easier entry into computer science or electrical engineering majors.
+- Prepare college students who have no prior programming experience or knowledge of computer science for an easier entry into computer science or electrical engineering majors.

 - Prepare students from other majors to make profitable use of computational methods in their chosen field.